relayos/getrelayos.com/cline_docs/activeContext.md

 - Strategy phase in progress
 - Completed implementation of vertical GTM matrix for key industries
 - Finalizing comprehensive product documentation suite with balanced privacy approach
+- Defined website goals and KPIs with focus on lead generation

 ## Next Steps:

 1. Review dependency trackers and verify relationships
 2. Develop industry-specific content assets for priority verticals (entertainment and software engineer productivity)
 3. Update PRDs and GTM messaging to incorporate both the balanced privacy approach and industry-specific positioning
+4. Design conversion-focused website templates with appropriate CTAs for different products
-4. Prepare for transition to Execution phase for website implementation
+5. Prepare for transition to Execution phase for website implementation

 ## Active Decisions and Considerations: